5 Best Typography Podcasts You Should Be Listening To

 It truly gives a listener a preview of what is to come in their journeys as designers.

-And it really helps anyone who may be confused about what they want to do next in their journeys.
+And it really helps confused artists about what they want to do next in their journeys.

-Even for folks who are just starting, it helps shed a spotlight on the struggles and see what can be done to overcome them.
+Even for folks who are just starting, it helps shed a spotlight on the struggles and see what to do to overcome them.